Glossaryck/macos-thinkpad-x201/README.md

 - Copy the Packages folder from OS X Install ESD to the Installation folder mentioned above.
 - Copy everything from the folder, excluding the Packages folder, to the root of the target USB drive.
 - Install Clover on the USB.
- Use the installer from tools.zip above, change install location to the target USB drive, then customize the installation as follows:
+ Use the installer from tools.zip above, change install location to the target USB drive.
+ Then customize the installation as follows:
  + Expand the Bootloader section and check "Install boot0af in MBR"
  + Expand the CloverEFI section and check "CloverEFI 64-bits SATA"
  + Leave every section not mentioned above unchecked.